-Yoran Lake Trail is a 7 mile moderately trafficked out and back trail located near Crescent, OR that features a lake and is rated as difficult.
-The trail is primarily used for hiking and is accessible from March until September.
+Yoran Lake Trail is a 9.4 mile moderately trafficked out and back trail located near Crescent, OR that features a lake and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until September.

 Directions from Willamette Pass: On State Highway 58, turn south on Forest Service Road #5810 which goes to the west end of Odell Lake.
 Go about 1.5 miles.
 Trailhead parking is on the right side of the road.
 The trailhead is about 1/4 mile before Trapper Creek Campground.

 We just did this hike for the second time and this time spent the night at Yoran lake.
 Once you arrive at the lake there are a number of crisscrossing trails wandering around the perimeter of the lake though they tend to become a lot less distinct over on the southwest side of the lake.
 We camped on a knoll at the north west end of the lake.
 There was a bit of a breeze and a little elevation above the lake to help keep the bugs down.
 They were not all that bad anyway but a few were a nuisance down at the waters edge.
 There was quite a bit of blown down dead fall along the trail in but nothing that would slow you down very much.
 The trail is rated as hard.
 Though it is an uphill pretty much all the way the incline is not especially steep at any point.
 I'd say it's more of a moderate hike.